yuhongcqupt/MNFS/README.md

 reference Haoran Liu, Hong Yu, Zuqiang Su, Guoyin Wang.
 Modular Neuro-Fuzzy Systems for Multi-Label Tabular Data Classification.

-This work has been submitted to Expert Systems with Applications.
+This work has been submitted to Advanced Engineering Informatics.
 The code will be updated after the publication.